gsominsk/ai-trading-tool/memory-bank/decisionLog.md

 Complete decision history with full details (approx. 522 lines before this optimization) is archived in [`memory-bank/archive/decisionLog.md`](memory-bank/archive/decisionLog.md).
 The full, unabridged history is preserved there.

 ## Recent Decisions (Last 10 Entries)
+### [2025-08-11 22:08:00] - **Architectural Decision: Refactor `BinanceApiClient` to Use `StructuredLogger`**
+**Problem**: The `BinanceApiClient` was using Python's standard `logging.Logger`.
+This resulted in logs that lacked critical context, appearing with `"service": "default_service"` and `"operation": "unknown"`.
+This broke the unified logging schema and made it difficult to trace the origin and purpose of API-related log entries.
+**Solution**: The `BinanceApiClient` will be refactored to accept and use the project's custom `StructuredLogger`.
+1. The `__init__` method will be updated to require a `StructuredLogger` instance.
+2. All logging calls (`.info()`, `.error()`, etc.) will be replaced with the structured equivalents, passing key information like `operation`, `context`, and `trace_id` as explicit parameters.
+**Result**: This change will ensure that all logs originating from the `BinanceApiClient` are fully structured and conform to the project's logging standards.
+It will provide complete context, including the service name and operation, making the entire system's behavior more transparent and easier to debug.

 ### [2025-08-11 14:23:00] - **Architectural Decision: Complete Test Suite Refactoring for `MarketDataService`**
 **Problem**: A major architectural refactoring to introduce a `BinanceApiClient` and a dedicated infrastructure layer had broken the entire unit test suite for `MarketDataService`.
 The tests were using an outdated strategy of mocking the low-level `requests` library, which was no longer directly used by the service.
 This resulted in a cascade of `DataInsufficientError` and `AttributeError` failures, rendering the tests useless.
 **Solution**: A systematic, multi-wave refactoring of all affected unit tests (`test_market_data_api.py`, `test_market_data_core.py`, `test_market_data_edge_cases.py`) was executed.